sdaveas/telegram-bot-v2/README.md

 Images without these triggers will be logged but not analyzed.

+You can also react with 👾 to any image to analyze it.

 ### Voice Messages (Speech-to-Text)
 The bot automatically transcribes voice messages using Gemini 1.5 Flash: